plagache/tensor.nn/README.md

     - [ ] SGD
     - [ ] ADAM
 - [ ] Math
-    - [ ] Advenced math function with scikit
+    - [ ] Advanced math function with scikit
 - [ ] graphviz of the network / topological sort / important for comprehension of architecture
 - [ ] Statistics / describe of data
 - [ ] Plot